openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 In this case, every assertion provided by the external claims source MUST contain

 * an `iss` claim identifying the claims source,
+* a `sub` claim identifying the user in the context of the claim source,
 * a `verified_claims` element containing one or more verified_claims objects.

 The following is an example of an assertion including verified claims as aggregated claims.